 For added security, it is also advised that you switch on Two-factor Authentication on Twitter itself, providing yourself with the extra reassurance that you can have more control over access to your account.

 Leveraging Twitter for your NFT marketing strategy is highly recommended, if not essential to being successful as an NFT Artist.
 With the use of a number of other tools, you can give yourself the best chance of social media success.

-The exra security and analytical features offered by Twitter and external websites give you all the tools to analyze your performance, as well as that of your competitors, while ensuring safety from hacking or suspension of your account.
+The extra security and analytical features offered by Twitter and external websites give you all the tools to analyse your performance, as well as that of your competitors, while ensuring safety from hacking or suspension of your account.
 Use these tools and you will definitely be on the path to success as an NFT Artist.